Today, I’m excited to share a guest post with you that was written by Chad Carson from CoachCarson.com.

 - Safe Withdrawl Rates For Early Retirees

-Like the Mad Fientist, I love benefiting from tax laws to help me reach financial independence sooner.
+Like the Mad Fientist, I love benefiting from tax laws to help me reach financial independence earlier.
 But instead of pretax retirement accounts and stock index funds, my primary focus has been on the tax benefits of real estate investing.
-I’d like to unpack and share 10 specific benefits with you in the rest of this article.

 But first, a little background on me.